-Why is practice of tolerance important?
+Why is the practice of tolerance important?

 I briefly talked about the art of tolerance earlier.
 Today, I shall elucidate the actual practice of tolerance.
 You can adopt it to transform yourself emotionally.
 The one who is not emotionally burdened finds it easy to remain in a state of bliss and peace.

-Philosophy of practice of tolerance
+The philosophy of the practice of tolerance

 Let me reiterate the underlying philosophy.
 There exist only two types of emotions in this world, positive and negative.
 The positive ones make you feel stronger, better, happier and the negative ones, exactly the opposite.
 Emotions reveal your unmasked nature, not necessarily to others, but to yourself.

 For as long as one has thoughts, one will have emotions.
 The goal is not to lose your emotional side, it is but to be able to choose, at will, your desired positive emotion.
-As you continue to gain inner strength with the practice of tolerance, ultimately, you learn to transcend emotional reactions firmly situating yourself in love and bliss.
+As you continue to gain inner strength with the practice of tolerance, ultimately, you learn to transcend emotional reactions, firmly situating yourself in love and bliss.

-With careful practice of tolerance, it is possible to watch your emotions, to better understand them, to channelize them, to transform them, to discard the negative ones.
+With the careful practice of tolerance, it is possible to watch your emotions, to better understand them, to channelize them, transform them, to discard the negative ones.
 It does not mean that you will never feel bad again or feel hurt ever, it simply means such emotions will not last any longer than a few moments.

 There is something profound you should know about emotions, both positive and negative.
 The longer you hold on to them, the greater their impact.
 Imagine a hot plate.
 If you merely touch it for a moment, there may only be a tingling sensation.
 However, if you grab hold of it, it will burn and may even leave an indelible mark.
-Similarly, if you hold onto undesirable emotions, they may cause damage beyond repair.
-Of course, if you hold onto the positive ones, they will make you invincible.
+Similarly, if you hold on to undesirable emotions, they may cause damage beyond repair.
+Of course, if you hold on to the positive ones, they will make you invincible.